eloraiby/delaunay/README.md

 Thanks to:

-* Raja Lehtihet for bug correction.
+* Raja Lehtihet for bug fixes and suggestions.
 * Dominique Schmitt and Jean-Claude Spehner for their valuable help and support.
 * Jonathan Richard Shewchuk for the robust computational geometry predicates.